Campus parking tips

 - Cones, barricades, or fenced-off areas; bagged signs

 - If you have one, make sure your hangtag is visible.
-Hangtag should be hung on the rear view mirror or displayed in the bottom left corner of the windshield.
+Hangtags should be hung on the rear view mirror or displayed in the bottom left corner of the windshield.

 - Transportation Services does not honor any handwritten or typed notes on vehicles.
 Any malfunctions, problems or questions must be called into our office.

 - Some areas on campus are enforced at all times regardless of the time listed at the entrance of the lot.
 Such areas include: no parking areas, disabled stalls and aisles, fire zones, reserved stalls, grass, sidewalks and driveways.